The Online Compass Museum displays its own collection of some 100

 data

 displays vintage divers' compasses.
-To see them pls. go
+To read the description

 BEN,